 The AMS, with support from a private gift, accepts applications for partial support for two types of AMS meetings:

-January JMM: January 10 - 13, 2018, San Diego, California.
-Applications are accepted during the open period from August - September.
-This program supports ONLY selected doctoral students in mathematics who are in their last year of study (That is, applicants must not have received their doctoral degrees before the travel takes place but must expect to receive them within twelve months of the JMM - between January-December 2018).
 Grants will only be awarded once.
 Any student that has previously received a Travel Grant for the JMM will not be eligible to receive another JMM Travel Grant.
-The deadline has passed, and no further applications will be accepted at this time.
+The application period is now closed.
+The deadline has passed and no further applications will be accepted at this time.

-Fall 2018: (September 29-30, 2018, University of Delaware, Newark, DE; October 20-21, 2018, University of Michigan, Ann Arbor, MI; October 27-28, 2018, San Francisco State University, San Francisco, CA; November 3-4, 2018, University of Arkansas, Fayetteville, AR).
 Applications for any of these four sectional meetings will be accepted and considered as a group.
-The program accepts applications from current full time doctoral students at domestic institutions.
+The program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
-Check back here for more details about when the next application will open.
+Applications will be accepted starting in May, 2019.
+Check back here for the link at that time.

 Applications are only accepted online through MathPrograms.org.
 An account (free for applicants) must be created in order to apply.

 All information about the Joint Mathematics Meetings and AMS Sectional Meetings can be found in the Meetings section of the AMS website.
-Please take note of deadlines for papers; travel grant applicants or awardees are completely responsible to make their own travel and meeting arrangements.
+Please take note of deadlines for papers; travel grant applicants or awardees are responsible for making their own travel and meeting arrangements.

 Professional Programs Department